metrorailings/OwlBlog/content/posts/week-15-circa-picks.md

 #### _History_

 Two years ago, Matt Ryan and his crew won against Shanahan and Garoppalo's 49ers as near double-digit underdogs.
 A few things have changed over the course of two seasons.
 Atlanta introduced a new coaching regime this year.
 San Francisco has a few new weapons.
 DeMeco Ryans has replaced Robert Saleh as the franchise's new defensive coordinator.

+#### _Weather_

+Cold and humid.
+Not the seasonal San Francisco weather we're used to here.

+***

+49ers -9

+***

+**San Francisco covers if**
+their offensive line can stonewall Atlanta and all of their exotic blitzes.

+**Atlanta covers if**
+their defense can step up and frustrate San Francisco's up-and-down offense.

+***